d-kozak/home-control/README.md

 ### Client
 The client app consists of 6 main activities.
 There also two helper activities for easier code sharing, SensorAwareActivity and LoginAwareActivity, from which most of the other activities inherit.
+LoginAwareActivity ensures that only logged in user can access the content.
+SensorAwareActivity provides hooks for listening to sensor and rule data changes from Firebase.
 ![alt text](./imgs/activities-class.png)

 When the app is opened, LoginActivity is loaded, which triggers authentication using Firebase.
 When it is done, the SensorListActivity is started.